okami101/vuetify-admin/packages/docs/guide/tutorial.md

 :::

 :::tip I PREFER PLAY WITH REAL API BACKEND
-Check [Laravel guide](laravel.md) for quick starting with generators samples or [create your own provider](data-providers.md) for your custom API.
+Check [API Platform tutorial](#api-platform) or more advanced [Laravel guide](laravel.md) for quick starting with generators samples or [create your own provider](data-providers.md) for your custom API.
 This tutorial stay useful as it's more focused on how to play with Vtec Admin with any existing API.
 :::

 ## Installation